 Source: Blackboard / Shutterstock

-Investors seeking out more of the latest stock market news for Friday will want to stick around!
+Investors looking for more of the latest stock market news are in the right place!

-InvestorPlace is home to all of the hottest stock market news that traders need to know about on Friday!
-Among that is what has shares of Hexo (NASDAQ:HEXO), Jasper Therapeutics (NASDAQ:JSPR), and Carvana (NYSE:CVNA) stock on the move today.
-You can read all about that at the links below!
+We’ve got all of the hottest stock market news traders need to know about on Tuesday!
+That includes what’s happening with shares of Lululemon Athletica (NASDAQ:LULU), Mullen Automotive (NASDAQ:MULN), and MicroCloud Hologram (NASDAQ:HOLO) stock today.
+You can read up on all of that news at the links below!

 On the date of publication, William White did not have (either directly or indirectly) any positions in the securities mentioned in this article.
 The opinions expressed in this article are those of the writer, subject to the InvestorPlace.com Publishing Guidelines.